tdegeus/pdfnofonts/README.md

 conda install -c conda-forge pdfnofonts
 ```

-This will also install all necessary dependencies.
+This will install all necessary dependencies.

 ## Using PyPi